 Over the past six years these actions — alongside our high-level advocacy and the tireless work of our many partners — have helped secure 390 commitments and announcements.

-The commitments are valued at more than $35 billion, of which $10 billion has already been disbursed or fundraised — all commitments recorded are new commitments that were announced on a Global Citizen stage or were driven in a significant way by the actions of Global Citizens, as well as our own high level advocacy efforts, conducted with partners.
+The commitments are valued at more than $35 billion, of which $10 billion has already been disbursed — all commitments recorded are new commitments that were announced on a Global Citizen stage or were driven in a significant way by the actions of Global Citizens, as well as our own high level advocacy efforts, conducted with partners.

 Thus far the funds have impacted the lives of 648.9 million people, and are set to affect the lives of 1.1 billion more.